Physiome/journal-website/content/pages/instructions-to-authors.md

 **2.2 Retrospectives**

-Similar to an original submission, but is associated with an historical Primary Publication which has been judged to be of substantial value to the physiological modelling community, such that a reusable, reproducible, and discoverable version of the study should be made available.
+Similar to an original submission, but is associated with a historical Primary Publication which has been judged to be of substantial value to the physiological modelling community, such that a reusable, reproducible, and discoverable version of the study should be made available.
 Where possible, the authors of retrospective should include authors from the primary publication.
 Retrospectives may be invited by the <i>Physiome</i> editors or can be author-initiated.

 When submitting a retrospective, it is best to first submit an expression of interest to the editors outlining why the original primary publication should be considered a suitable contribution to <i>Physiome</i>.